 6 Generic procedures for incorporating text of other organizations in ITU-T documents

-This clause addresses the process of incorporating text (in whole or in part) from another organization into an ITU-T document.
-This process is expected to be rarely used.
+This clause addresses the process of incorporating text (in whole or in part) from another organization into an ITU-T document (see the diagram in Appendix I).
+This process is expected to be rarely used because ITU-T study groups are encouraged to rather use the normative reference process explained in [ITU-T A.5].

-6.1 Documents received from other organizations
+6.1 Process for incorporation

-6.1.1 An ITU-T study group may incorporate text (in whole or in part, with or without modification) from a draft or approved document from another organization in a draft ITU-T Recommendation (or in another ITU-T document) as explained in clauses 6.1.3 and 6.3.1.
-ITU-T study groups are strongly encouraged to incorporate approved text rather than draft text from other organizations.
+6.1.1 An ITU-T study group or ITU-T members may identify the need to specifically incorporate text (in whole or in part, with or without modification) from a draft or approved document from another organization within a draft ITU-T Recommendation (or another draft ITU-T document).
+The need to incorporate text may also be identified by the organization itself.
+ITU-T study groups are strongly encouraged to incorporate approved text rather than draft text from other organizations and, whenever possible, to incorporate text without modification.

-6.2 Process for incorporation

-6.2.1 An ITU-T study group or a member of the study group may identify the need to specifically incorporate text (in whole or in part, with or without modification) from another organization within a specific draft ITU-T Recommendation (or another draft ITU-T document).

-6.2.2 Documents submitted to the ITU-T study group by other organizations should conform to the following criteria:

-a) should contain no confidential information (i.e., no distribution restriction);

-b) should indicate the source within the organization (e.g., committee, subcommittee, etc.);

-c) should differentiate between normative references and non-normative references.

-6.2.3 Information is provided in a TD (or a contribution), as outlined in clauses 6.2.3.1 to 6.2.3.10.
+6.1.2 Information to explain why incorporation was chosen over a normative reference should be provided in a TD (or a contribution), as outlined in clauses 6.1.2.1 to 6.1.2.10 (see also Appendix II).

-6.2.3.1 A clear description of the document considered for incorporation (type of document, title, number, version, date, etc.).
+6.1.2.1 Description of the referenced document (incl. full copy): A clear description of the document considered for incorporation (type of document, title, number, version, date, etc.).
+(See also clause 6.2.2.)

-6.2.3.2 Status of approval.
-Incorporating text that has not yet been approved by the organization can lead to confusion; thus, incorporating is usually limited to approved documents.
+6.1.2.2 Status of approval: Incorporating text that has not yet been approved by the organization can lead to confusion; thus, incorporating is usually limited to approved documents.
 If absolutely necessary, incorporation of text from a draft document can be made where cooperative work requiring cross-incorporation is being approved by ITU-T and another organization in approximately the same time-frame.

-6.2.3.3 Justification for the specific incorporation, including why it is inappropriate to reference the text in the draft ITU-T Recommendation (or other draft ITU-T document).
+6.1.2.3 Justification for the specific incorporation, including why it is inappropriate to reference the text in the draft ITU-T Recommendation (or other draft ITU-T document).

-6.2.3.4 Current information, if any, about intellectual property rights (IPR) issues (patents, copyrights, trademarks).
+6.1.2.4 Intellectual property rights issues (patents, copyrights for software or texts, marks), if any: see clauses 6.2 and 6.3.

-6.2.3.5 Other information that might be useful in describing the "quality" of the document (e.g., whether products have been implemented using it, whether conformance requirements are clear, whether the specification is readily and widely available).
+6.1.2.5 Other information that might be useful in describing the "quality" of the document (e.g., whether products have been implemented using it, whether conformance requirements are clear, whether the specification is readily and widely available).

-6.2.3.6 The degree of stability or maturity of the document (e.g., length of time it has existed).
+6.1.2.6 Degree of stability or maturity of the document (e.g., length of time it has existed).

-6.2.3.7 Relationship with other existing or emerging documents.
+6.1.2.7 Relationship with other existing or emerging documents.

-6.2.3.8 When text from a document is to be incorporated in an ITU-T Recommendation (or other ITU-T document), an explicit reference to the document shall be provided; all explicit references within the incorporated document should also be listed.
+6.1.2.8 List of normative references within the incorporated document: All normative references within the incorporated document should be listed (see also clause 6.2.2 c).